Jan Haag: Career

-Haag explains: “Over the years, working on these pieces has become one of my primary ways of understanding both the world and my experience of it.
+Haag explained: “Over the years, working on these pieces has become one of my primary ways of understanding both the world and my experience of it.
 The works… transmit knowledge.
 Not only the powerful subjective awareness of light and color, but the pleasure associated with study -- in this case, study of music, astronomy, mathematics, travel, archaeology, and the iconographic, mystical and esoteric traditions of many cultures.”

 These textile pieces became a life’s work.
 Through determined experimentation and applying techniques and iconography learned from a lifetime of travel, including treks on foot alone through India, Korea, China, Thailand, Nepal, Russia and Europe, Haag would forever change the perceptions and possibilities of needlepoint.
+Leonore Tawney admired Haag’s work and despite failing health traveled from New York to visit her exhibition at the Seattle Asian Art Museum.

 In 1982, Haag retired from AFI to focus on her art and writing.
-She has written thousands of poems and given poetry readings in theaters, museums, libraries, galleries, and private salons.
+She wrote thousands of poems and gave poetry readings in theaters, museums, libraries, galleries, and private salons.
 A limited edition of "Amanita Caesarea", a legend, with original drawings by Roger Landry, was published by Gallery Plus in Los Angeles.
-Haag has written stories, novels, plays, film scripts, articles, essays, and a vast journal—the manuscripts of which are on deposit in Special Collections at the Blagg Huey Library of Texas Woman's University in Denton, TX.
+Haag wrote stories, novels, plays, film scripts, articles, essays, and a vast journal—the manuscripts of which are on deposit in Special Collections at the Blagg Huey Library of Texas Woman's University in Denton, TX.
 Haag's travel stories have appeared in four of the prize-winning Traveler's Tales series of books: India, A Woman's World, The Spiritual Gifts of Travel, and Spain.
 During a 1991 writer's fellowship at the Syvenna Foundation in Texas, Haag wrote a novel Cantalloc.
 In 1992, during a writer's fellowship at Blue Mountain Center in New York, she completed No Palms, a California/Texas novel centering on water rights, real estate fraud, and murder.
 After 50 years of research and study, in 2009, Haag published Jocasta, an original play based on the Oedipus myth seen from Jocasta's point of view.
 Ascesis, a 600-page volume of poetry, was published in 2014.

-Personal life
+Personal life and death

 Haag was married for ten years, 1957–68, to John Haag, Professor and Poet-in-Residence at Pennsylvania State University.
-Haag currently resides within the Seattle metropolitan area.
+Haag spent her last years in Shoreline, in the Seattle metropolitan area.
+She died in Shoreline, Washington, on April 29, 2024, at the age of 90.